• Skip to primary navigation

 • Diced beef - The best beef for steak pie is chuck or braising steak which is ideal for slow cooking.

-• Dried porcini mushroom - That is my magic ingredient for the steak pie filling and I love using it in this dish as it enhances the flavour.
+• Dried porcini mushroom - That is my magic ingredient for the steak pie filling and I love using it in this dish as it enhances the flavor.

-• Tomato paste - It gives colour and texture to the sauce.
-I also like the tanginess of tomato paste which adds this umami flavour to the dishes.
+• Tomato paste - It gives color and texture to the sauce.
+I also like the tanginess of tomato paste which adds this umami flavor to the dishes.
 You can find it in Turkish or Middle Eastern shops.
 You can also buy it online from Amazon.

-• Beef stock and stock cube - A good Homemade Beef Stock is the secret to delicious stews, soups and sauces!
-You can use a good quality store-bought beef stock if you don't have homemade stock.
+• Beef stock and stock cube - A good Homemade Beef Stock is the secret to delicious stews, soups, and sauces!
+You can use good quality store-bought beef stock if you don't have homemade stock.
 Check the seasoning before adding salt to the beef filling as ready-made stocks contain some salt already.
-Use extra stock cube for strong beef flavour.

-• Worcestershire sauce - Worcestershire Sauce has a powerful umami flavour, which comes from anchovies or soy sauce.
-It enhances the other umami ingredients such as tomato paste and dried porcinis.
+• Worcestershire sauce - Worcestershire Sauce has a powerful umami flavor, which comes from anchovies or soy sauce.
+It enhances the other umami ingredients such as tomato paste and dried porcini.

-• Unsalted butter - Unsalted butter has a fresher, purer flavour and easier to control the amount of salt going into the pastry.
-Make sure the butter is very cold and cut into small cubes.
+• Unsalted butter - Unsalted butter has a fresher, purer flavor and easier to control the amount of salt going into the pastry.
+Make sure the butter is very cold and cut it into small cubes.

 • All-purpose or plain flour - Plain flour has less protein which is perfect for making a shortcrust pastry that is crumbly.